raykaryshyn/tic-tac-toe--js/README.md

-# tic-tac-toe--js
+# Tic-Tac-Toe (JavaScript)
-Computer opponent game of tic-tac-toe made with JavaScript.
+Computer opponent game of tic-tac-toe made with JavaScript.<br/>
+This is a simple randomized example of the game.

+Preview on GitHub Pages: <https://raykaryshyn.github.io/tic-tac-toe--js/>